kombimedia/october-tw-theme/README.md

 # Responsive Tailwind Theme
-A flat landing page theme for OctoberCMS built using Tailwindcss, based in Zenii Theme.
+A flat landing page theme for OctoberCMS built using Tailwindcss, based on Zenii Theme.

 ## Features
 - Responsive